crowmagnumb/croweo/libs/croweo-node/README.md

 ## Building

-Run `nx build croweo-core` to build the library.
+Run `nx build croweo-node` to build the library.